ROCm/hipfort/docs/tutorials/hipblas-examples.rst

 so on) from ``hipfort_hipblas_enums``.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/hipblas`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipblas``.
+The Fortran 2008 version of each program lives in ``test/f2008/hipblas``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/hipblas``.
 The packed triangular solve, ``stpsv``, is Fortran 2008 only.

 If you want direct access to rocBLAS rather than a cuBLAS-style interface, see the :doc:`rocBLAS examples <rocblas-examples>`, where the equivalent programs